nsacyber/Windows-Secure-Host-Baseline/ActivClient/README.md

 # ActivClient

 [Group Policy Objects](./Group Policy Objects/) for [Computer](./Group Policy Objects/Computer/) policy and [Group Policy template files](./Group Policy Templates/) are included in the SHB for ActivClient.
 ActivClient is used by those who want additional smart card login features outside of the standard, built-in Windows smart card functionality.
-The most significant feature is support for the "legacy edge" used by Common Access Cards.
+The most significant feature is support for reading the "legacy edge" used by Common Access Cards.
+This page provides instructions how to [activate support](#activating-the-us-department-of-defense-configuration) for reading the legacy edge, called the US Department of Defense configuration, and [configuring the ActivClient smart card logon credential provider](#configuring-activclient-as-the-default-logon-credential-provider) as the default logon credential provider in Windows.

-## Activating the Department of Defense configuration
+## Activating the US Department of Defense configuration
-ActivClient does not enable support for the legacy edge, called the Department of Defense configuration, by default.
-This configuration change can be made at install time or made by configuring local or domain Group Policy.
+ActivClient does not enable support for the legacy edge, called the US Department of Defense configuration, by default.
+This configuration change can be applied at install time and can also be configured using local or domain Group Policy.

-### Activating the Department of Defense configuration using the installer
+### Activating the US Department of Defense configuration using the installer

 When selecting the **Typical** installation option in the installation wizard the following features are enabled (e) and disabled (d) by default: